After a successful trip to Kilimanjaro in 2014, we’re now returning to the amazing country of Tanzania and the highest mountain in Africa.

 You will be picked up at Kilimanjaro Airport and taken to our hotel.
 You will meet the whole group today and we will all have dinner together.
 Tonight we will have an introduction going over the trips and getting you prepared.

-After breakfast, we will be picked up by a few jeeps and we will go to the amazing Ngorongoro Crater, one of the very best places in Tanzania for a safari.
-Here it’s likely we will see lions, elephants, hippos, giraffes, and zebras.
+After breakfast, we will be picked up by a few jeeps and we will go to the beautiful Arusha National, where we will see a wide range of animals and get a good view of Kilimajaro if the weather allows it.
 It’s an easy start to our adventure where we have a chance to get to know each other.

 After breakfast, we will be driving to Machame gate.
 Here we recorded before we can start to get up the mountain.
 We set out on a pleasant path through the rainforest.
 After a few hours of walking, we come to a narrower path which leads us to where we will have camp the first night.
 On day 3 we will be walking 5-7 hours.